huggingface/hub-docs/docs/hub/security-sso-okta-oidc.md

 ### Step 2: Configure your application in Okta

-Open a new tab/window in your browser and Navigate to the SSO section of your organization's settings.
+Open a new tab/window in your browser and navigate to the SSO section of your organization's settings.
 Select the OIDC protocol.

 <div class="flex justify-center">